 As the NPC comes into session today to review a draft of the People’s Republic’s first Civil Code [民法典], a legislative marathon will soon come to an end.
 The Code is a massive piece of legislation.
 Its latest draft includes 1260 articles, teeming with arcane legal terminology.
 Thus, if you want to read it for yourself, you might find the task daunting.
 In this post, we hope to make the Code just a bit more accessible.
 But our task here is a moderate one: we will not (and cannot) do a deep dive into the Code.
 Instead, we will give a brief overview of the Code’s drafting history, explain its significance, and provide a quick introduction to each of the Code’s subdivisions.
 We will focus on the new rules in the Code that have caught our attention, as well as issues that have engendered the most heated (sometimes quite public) debates.

-All citations to the Code below are to its latest public draft (released in December 2019); other sources are not always cited.
+All citations to the Code below are to its final version; other sources are not always cited.
 You can find all relevant legislative documents and prior drafts on this page.

 A civil code is a codification of private laws that regulate property and personal rights, including laws on contracts, property, marriage, and torts.
 China’s previous four attempts at one were all unsuccessful.
 The first two tries occurred in the 1950s and 1960s, but were both derailed by political campaigns of the time.
 The NPC Standing Committee (NPCSC) started anew in 1979, after China had just launched market-oriented economic reforms.
 But the legislature dropped the project again, having concluded that China’s rapid societal and economic transformations rendered the project unripe.
 The fourth attempt in the early 2000s was halted for similar reasons.